The Commonplace

 0.18

 Human limits—specifically ineffective prompting and poor context specification—became the primary bottleneck to solving challenges, rather than model reasoning capability.
-Decision Quality negative medium attribution of challenge-solve failures to prompting/context issues versus model reasoning errors
+Decision Quality negative attribution of challenge-solve failures to prompting/context issues versus model reasoning errors

 n=41